-- 6.8.
-If there is a tie, the factor to determine the winner will be as follows: - 6.8.1.
-For entries with perfect score (all objects correctly delivered), the time taken to deliver all objects will be used.
-This is defined as the time from which the start/stop switch is pressed to the time the robot that delivers the last object cuts the starting line. - 6.8.2.
-For non perfect scorers, the time taken to correctly deliver the first object will be used instead. - 6.9.
+- For multiple robots, handler has to press the start/stop switches on each robot together or one after another without any waiting interval. - 6.3.
+Once the robot is pressed, it has to leave the starting area within 30 seconds otherwise it is judged as a crash.
+For multiple robots, at least one robot has to leave the starting area within 30 seconds otherwise the entry is judged as a crash. - 6.4.
+Each entry is given 5 chances of crash.
+A crash is defined as whenever a competing robot is not able to perform such as any robot does not move or jam in the arena.
+When the handler wishes to restart the robot after a crash occurs, the handler needs to seek the judge's permission to stop the robot.
+For the multiple robots, all robots must stop and restart.
+Before restart, the handler needs to empty any objects retained by the robots. - 6.5.
+For the multiple robots using r.f. communication among them, the handler has to anticipate the interference arising in the environment.
+If any case happens and the interference is not able to resolve, the handler needs to bear with it to proceed for the competition. - 6.6.
+The score shall be calculated as follows: - 6.6.1.
+The points given to each correctly delivered objects: Can = 6, Ball = 4, Box = 6. - 6.6.2.
+The penalty points for each incorrectly delivered object is -4. - 6.6.3.
+Only robots which have correctly delivered one of each object qualify for a prize. - 6.7.
+If there is a tie, the factors to determine the winner will be as follows: - 6.7.1.
+For entries with perfect score, i.e. all objects correctly delivered, the time taken to deliver all objects will be used.
+This is defined as the time from which the start/stop switch is pressed to the time the robot that delivers the last object completely crosses the line to the starting area. - 6.7.2.
+For non-perfect scorers, the time taken to correctly deliver the first object will be used instead. - 6.8.
 Repairing of robots is allowed, but with no extra time given.
 It must be done in the presence of the judges.
 The strategy must remain the same before and after repairing.
-Changing of batteries is not allowed. - 6.10.
+Changing of batteries is not allowed. - 6.9.
 In the event of any ambiguity in the competition rules, the judge's interpretation shall prevail.
 Should a situation arise that is not addressed in the rules, the judges will decide on the matter and their decision will be final.